Getting Started With Cloud Sites - Manage DNS Records

 - Do not use The Rackspace Cloud’s default SPF records

-Our suggestion would be, if you are not familiar with SPF records and are not comfortable configuring your own, then opt to use The Rackspace Cloud’s default SPF records.
+Our suggestion is, if you are not familiar with SPF records and are not comfortable configuring your own, then opt to use The Rackspace Cloud’s default SPF records.

 If you would like to use your own SPF record you can add it to your domain in a record of type “TXT” in the DNS Management section.